nimeshtripathi/Alzheimer-Detection/README.md

 Code:

 Note: For purpose of segmentation, code of particular parts of the project has been split, to their respective algorithms folder(like SVM, Logistic Regression etc.).
-Pasting the Code in main.py, with the right datasets ( OASIS longitudinal for Machine Learning, and the ADNI dataset(fMRI), for the Deep Learning Part), with correct paths.
+Pasting the Code together, with the right datasets ( OASIS longitudinal for Machine Learning, and the ADNI dataset(fMRI), for the Deep Learning Part), with correct paths.